-The OG21 strategy defines four technological areas crucial for future petroleum activities:
+OG21 has five Technology Groups that work with technological areas crucial for future petroleum activities:

 OG21's main goal is to promote better and more focused public and private research efforts.
 OG21 also aims at enhancing cooperation between the different research communities from industry and academia.

-Public funding is mainly allocated via the Norwegian Research Council's programs PETROMAKS and Demo 2000, the government's main tool to follow up the national technology strategy.
+Public funding is mainly allocated via the Norwegian Research Council's programs PETROMAKS, DEMO 2000 and PETROCENTRE, the government's main tools to follow up the national technology strategy.